mbdavid/LiteDB/README.md

 ## Thanks

-A special thanks to @negue and @szurgot helping with portable version.
+A special thanks to @negue and @szurgot helping with portable version and @lidanger for simplified chinese translation.